Help updated October 1st, 2023

 This is a sign of dryness.
 Mr. Zager shows how to repair this on our humidity page at https://zagerguitar.com/humidity-and-your-guitar/

-This is a sign of dryness as when woods get dry they contract which will cause a peg to come loose so be sure to keep your guitar humidified as shown on our humidity page at https://zagerguitar.com/humidity-and-your-guitar/ Bottom pegs are installed loose on all high level hand built guitars as there are players who replace them with locks and others who wire custom electronics through that hole.
+Bottom pegs are installed loose on all high level hand built guitars as there are players who replace them with locks and others who wire custom electronics through that hole.
 If you want to secure your bottom strap peg long term Mr. Zager recommends 1 drop of Elmer’s glue as it’s water soluble and that will lock the bottom peg into position so it doesn’t fall out again.
 If you need to remove it a drop of water will loosen it.
-If you need a replacement peg let us know and we’ll send a brand new one.
+If you need a replacement peg let us know and we’ll send a brand new one free of charge.

 When straps are brand new the openings that slide over your strap pegs can be tight but with a little force they will slide over the peg and after some use the leather will loosen and fit easy over the pegs.